Emily3403/isisdl/README.md

 ### It downloads *everything*

 All the files from all of your ISIS courses are found and downloaded.
 Also, if a link to a file is posted on the ISIS page, it will get downloaded.
-This only works, if the file is an actual file - not a download link to a file.
+This might work depending on the link.
+Links to Google Drive and TUBCloud supported, and there is planned support for youtube, prezi, doi and some more libraries.

-Links to Google Drive and TUBCloud are also supported.
+*Note*: If you have a specific url you would like to have downloaded, feel free to submit an issue.

 ### Compatibility